biolink/biolink-javascript-client/docs/VariationsetApi.md

 <a name="getVariantSetsArchiveCollection"></a>
 # **getVariantSetsArchiveCollection**
-> PageOfVariantSets getVariantSetsArchiveCollection(day, year, month, opts)
+> PageOfVariantSets getVariantSetsArchiveCollection(year, month, day, opts)

 Returns list of variant sets from a specified time period